kriswithank/moldywebsite/README.md

 To ensure website_user has the proper permissions run the following commands

-    kris@krisswann.com:~$ psql database -c "GRANT ALL ON ALL TABLES IN SCHEMA public to website_user;" kris@krisswann.com:~$ psql database -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to website_user;" kris@krisswann.com:~$ psql database -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to website_user;"
+    kris@krisswann.com:~$ psql moldywebsite -c "GRANT ALL ON ALL TABLES IN SCHEMA public to website_user;" kris@krisswann.com:~$ psql moldywebsite -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to website_user;" kris@krisswann.com:~$ psql moldywebsite -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to website_user;"